Docs

 iOS app

-Make sure to implement any necessary firewall rules, access control lists, or other measures to ensure that individual can be accessed only via the gateway.
+Make sure to implement any necessary firewall rules, access control lists, or other measures to ensure that individual subgraphs can be accessed only via the gateway.

 Subgraph-specific symbols